Eligarf/stealthy/README.md

 ![Total Downloads](https://img.shields.io/github/downloads/eligarf/stealthy/total?color=blue&label=total%20downloads)
 # Stealthy

 A module for [FoundryVTT](https://foundryvtt.com) that adds perception vs stealth testing to Foundry's visibility tests.

-# Purpose

-During visibility tests, Stealthy filters out any objects with the Hidden condition if the viewing Perception value fails to beat the object's Stealth value.
+It filters out any objects with the Hidden condition if the viewing Perception value fails to beat the object's Stealth value.

 ## Features